Sleep Study Instructions and Information

 - any personal items necessary to make your night more like “home,” such as reading material, favorite pillow, toiletries, etc.

-Should I take my daily medications as usual?
+Should I take my daily medication as usual?

 Take and bring your usual medications, unless told otherwise by your doctor.
 We do not have a pharmacy and are not responsible for administering medications.
 You are responsible for bringing and self-administering your medications.
 Try to maintain your normal daily routine.
 Avoid caffeine, alcohol and excessive napping the day of the exam.